mikouaj/gke-kueue-demo/README.md

 The [dispatcher](./dispatcher/) directory contains the code of the `dispatcher` application.

 The [compressor](./dispatcher/) directory contains the code of the `compressor` application.

+## Extra assets

+The [assets](./assets/) directory contains extra assets like Grafana monitoring dashboards for Kueue.